levizimmerman/fe3-assessment-2/readme.md

 ![preview](https://github.com/levizimmerman/fe3-assessment-2/blob/master/preview.png?raw=true)

 ## Background
-The goal of this exercise is to clean, transform, display, animate and interact with your data.
+The goal of this exercise is to clean, transform, display, animate and interact with a data set.
 I have chosen to use data from [data.amsterdam.nl][dataamsterdam].

 ### Workflow
 * Clean: Load data as text and remove all unwanted information;
 * Transform: Parse clean data string to CSV and map to useable JSON object;
-* Display: Draw SVG elements to display x and y axis, and bars;
+* Display: Draw SVG elements to display x and y axis, and a grouped bar chart;
-* Animate: Add transitions to attributes to animate changes in your data;
+* Animate: Add transitions to attributes of SVG elements to animate changes in your data;
 * Interact: Add user input fields to manipulate the displayed data;

 ## Data